 SPK software comprises three primary components:

 The SPK Controller watches the Kube-API for Custom Resource (CR) update events, and configures the Service Proxy Pod based on the update.
 The Controller also monitors Kubernetes Service object Endpoints, to dynamically update Service Proxy TMM’s load balancing pool member list and member status.

 Custom Resource Definitions¶

 Custom Resource Definitions (CRDs) extend the Kubernetes API, enabling Service Proxy TMM to be configured using SPK’s Custom Resource (CR) objects.
-CRs configure TMM to process application traffic using UDP, TCP, SCTP, NGAP and Diameter.
-CRs also configure TMM’s networking components such as self IP addresses and static routes.
+CRs configure TMM to proxy and load balance 5G workloads over UDP, TCP, SCTP, NGAP and Diameter.
+SPK CRs also configure TMM’s networking components such as self IP addresses and static routes.

 The Service Proxy Pod comprises F5’s containerized TMM to proxy and load balance low-latency application traffic, and optional containers to assist with dynamic routing, statistic reporting, and debugging.